ngmysamuel/compiler-n2t/readme.md

     - `py -m unittest discover -s ./test/assembler` or `py -m unittest test.assembler.<test file name>`
 4. All
     - `python -m test.run_all_tests`
-    - Running alll requires the environment to be active

 Note: do not append the file extension to \<test file name\>